nicholasjackson/fake-service/README.md

        Response code returned from the HTTP readiness handler `/ready` after the response delay has elapsed READY_CHECK_RESPONSE_FAILURE_CODE  default: '503'
        Response code returned from the HTTP readiness handler `/ready` before the response delay has elapsed, this simulates the response code a service would return while starting
+  READY_CHECK_ROOT_PATH_WAIT_TILL_READY  default: 'false'
+       Should the main handler at path `/` or the gRPC method `FakeService` wait for the readiness check to pass before returning a response?
   READY_CHECK_RESPONSE_DELAY  default: '0s'
-       Delay before the readyness check returns the READY_CHECK_RESPONSE_CODE
+       Delay before the readyness check returns the READY_CHECK_RESPONSE_CODE RAND_SEED  default: '1637512822'
+       A seed to initialize the random number generators
 ```

 ## Tracing